 If you do want to hire a freelance writer for your content, think about what you want your budget to be and if the content will be worth the expense.

 The cost of hiring a freelance writer can range widely depending on knowledge, experience and skill.
-It also depends on what you want them to do, but it’s safe to budget for a minimum of $500/mo in writing-related costs if you're expecting to get 1-2 articles completed by a good writer each month.
+It also depends on what you want them to do, but it’s safe to budget for a minimum of $500/mo in writing-related costs if you’re expecting to get 1-2 articles completed by a good writer each month, but if you want to pursue an endeavor like learning how to write an eBook with one of your freelancers, that’ll be a higher-budget project.

 Minimum Full-Time Blogger Content Creation Costs: $0 – 500/mo